vijayraavi/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/metrics-tolerance.md

 Work with your DevSecOps team and business stakeholders to identify [business risks](business-risks.md) related to configuration, then determine an acceptable baseline for configuration risk tolerance.
 This section of the CAF guidance provides examples, but the detailed risks and baselines for your company or deployments will likely differ.

 Once you have a baseline, establish minimum benchmarks representing an unacceptable increase in your identified risks.
-These benchmarks act as triggers for when you need to take action to mitigate these risks.
+These benchmarks act as triggers for when you need to take action to remediate these risks.
 The following are a few examples of how configuration-related metrics, such as those discussed above, can justify an increased investment in the Deployment Acceleration discipline.

 - **Service-level agreement (SLA) trigger**.
 A company that cannot meet its SLAs to its external customers or internal partners should invest in the Deployment Acceleration discipline to reduce system downtime.
 - **Recovery time triggers**.
 If a company exceeds the required thresholds for recovery time following a system failure, it should invest in improving its Deployment Acceleration discipline and systems design to reduce or eliminate failures or the effect of individual component downtime.